 - A statement of the allegation, a description of the incident(s), and the date(s) and time(s) (if known) of the alleged incident(s);

-- The date the respondent was interviewed;
+- The dates the parties were interviewed;

 - The names and gender of all known witnesses to the alleged incident(s);